RWLinno/ustgz-dsa/README.md

-this repo is used to process related files for my mphil classnote.
+This repo is used to process related files for my mphil classnote and meterials at HKUST(gz).